Frequently Asked Questions

 If an emergency arises after 9:30 pm, an on-call nurse is always available and the doctors are only steps away.
 The infirmary is a first aid station and triage center.
 Most illnesses or injuries can be handled at camp.
 Occasionally, we need to take a child to an outside facility for further consultation.
 Campers needing care outside of camp are always accompanied by a member of the medical team.

-Why do you require updated forms each year and what does camp do with these forms?
+Why do you require updated forms each year?

-These forms give us current information on your child.
+Updated health information entered into CampMinder is a requirement so that infirmary staff can have the most current information to care appropriately for your camper.
 The infirmary is staffed by medical volunteers and often the only history available on your child is what you provide yearly.
 These forms also give permission to take your child to a hospital or an outside appointment in the unlikely event this is needed during the course of their stay at camp.
 Your consent to treat your child is also needed for us to administer daily or as needed medication or to assess and treat your child in the infirmary.